TotallyInformation/node-red-contrib-infocache/docs/input-messages.md

+---
+title: Input Message Definitions
+---

+NOTE: This document is outdated and needs to be reworked.

 ## Recognised Input Message Structures

 The InfoCache nodes can be controlled by specific input messages as shown here.
 InfoCache is designed to work alongside [uibuilder](https://github.com/TotallyInformation/node-red-contrib-uibuilder)  as well as working independently.